Why We Tell Stories

 I first became interested in stories by accident.
 As a teenager I would watch the hit television show, Supernatural.
 The creator, Eric Kripke would always reference the The Hero's Journey as a blueprint to the series' story (first five seasons).
 The way he talked about this "Hero's Journey" and it's importance fascinated me so I started researched it.
 The concept of The Hero's Journey was introduced by Joseph Campbell in The Hero with a Thousand Faces (1949).
 Campbell, through his studies of the world religions and mythologies kept identifying the same themes and structures in stories all over the world at different times.
 His research led him to believe that these stories were part of one larger story, humanity's story and that these stories exist to make sense of and guide us through life.

-As I read more and more about stories I became very interested in where they came from and the real they play in people's lives today.
+As I read more and more about stories I became very interested in where they came from and the role they play in people's lives today.

 Join my journey to explore why we need stories.